mahmoud/sedimental/entries/plugin_systems.md

-One of the most challenging parts of plugin development is finding ways of independently reusing and testing code, while keeping in mind its role as an optional component of another application.
+One of the most challenging parts of plugin development is finding ways of independently reusing and testing code, while keeping in mind the code's role as an optional component of another application.

 In some systems, like Django's, the tailoring is so tightly coupled that reusability doesn't make sense.
-But other approaches, like [gather][gather]'s, keeps plugin code independently reusable.
+But other approaches, like [gather][gather]'s, keeps plugin code independently usable.

 [gather]: http://gather.readthedocs.io/en/latest/
 [conda]: https://github.com/conda/conda